KaranJoseph/DemandForecasting_SCA/README.md

 	- d) TimeSeriesForecasting - Run this script to get the output from all other Forecast techniques used (results and forecasts)
 	- e) InventoryManagement - Use this file to get the InventoryManagementOutput
 					 - Please copy the Inventory.csv downloaded into the **Data Folder** to reflect the changes made
-3) Data - Data Inputs and Outputs
+***4) Data - Data Inputs and Outputs
-4) Images - Images used in the report
+***5) Images - Images used in the report
-5) OutImages - Adhoc checks
+6) OutImages - Adhoc checks

-**
-Please refresh the dashboard after running the codes in "Codes" folder to see the output of your changes made **
+**Please refresh the dashboard after running the codes in "Codes" folder to see the output of your changes made**